 The Weeks-Townsend Memorial Library provides a variety of resources and services to support and enrich the College’s academic programs.
-The library, located in the center of campus, houses a collection of more than 170,000 books, periodicals, government documents, media materials, and online reference and full-text databases.
-A special section of the library is home to the some of the newest works the library has received.
+The library, located in the center of campus, houses a collection of more than 138,000 books, periodicals, government documents, media materials, and other print items.
+The library also provides access to more than 256,000 eBooks and over 80 scholarly databases covering a multitude of academic subjects.
+A special section near the front of the library is allotted to showcase some of the newest additions to the library's holdings.

 Library functions, including uSearch (library catalog), circulation, and reserves, are fully automated through the Innovative Sierra integrated library system. uSearch is accessible both off-campus and on via the Internet.